 27. Mini Sewing Kit

 You’ll be surprised at how many cruisers find themselves asking the onboard shop staff if they sell Sewing Kits!
 An essential part of keeping clothes in order.
-Check small travel Sewing Kits from Amazon.
+Check small travel Sewing Kits.

 28. Walking shoes